|

 Summary of Argentine Ant Elimination

-Treat (spray) beneath any object which might harbor Argentine ants.
+Spray beneath objects that might harbor Argentine ants.

-Fan-spray tree trunks, mulch and a good ground perimeter around your home.
+Spray tree trunks, flower beds, mulch and a good ground perimeter around

 Treat any crack or crevice that might serve as a hiding place or entry point, both inside

-your home and on the outside surface with Demon or Cynoff.
+your home and on the outside surface with Demon, Cyper or Cynoff.

 Use Delta Dust in cracks, crevices, hiding places and along plumbing lines when